 Review your most recent paycheck for a detailed list of your current deductions.
 Make arrangements to continue payments after termination for deductions such as: USC Credit Union loans; School of Dentistry payment plans; Fidelity, Prudential or Vanguard retirement loans; and ticket office purchases.

-Contributions for health, dental, other insurances, and supplemental retirement are not taken from your final paycheck; your matched contribution to the USC Retirement Plan is taken, as is your contribution to the hospital 401(k).
-Other deductions such as parking citations, charges on your USCard and University Club card, wage assignments, applicable taxable tuition assistance benefits, etc. will be deducted automatically from your final paycheck.
+Contributions for all current benefits will be deducted from your paycheck as well as USC Retirement Plan, or your contribution to the hospital 401(k).
+In addition, other deductions such as parking citations, charges on your USCard and University Club card, wage assignments, applicable taxable tuition assistance benefits, etc. will be deducted automatically from your final paycheck.

 Only staff employees who have been terminated due to layoff or reorganization are eligible for severance pay.
 Excluded are: those who were employed for a specific period of time only (e.g., in positions offered in writing as fixed-term or funded by contracts and grants where an end date was communicated); faculty; those claiming student status (including teaching and research assistants); and staff who have resigned, been terminated for cause, have retired, or who have abandoned their jobs.
 Staff employees who receive additional pay or benefits beyond that allowed by university policy will be required to enter into a Settlement Agreement and General Release with the university.